rostfirsikov/home-scripts/docs/backup-script.md

 ## 3. 📅 Cron Job Example

-To run the backup script every day at 02:00:
+To run the backup script every day at 02:00, open the crontab for editing with the command `crontab -e` and add the following line:

 ```bash
 0 2 * * * /path/to/backup-script.sh >> /path/to/backup.log 2>&1